Hesperocyparis macrocarpa: Taxonomy

 Phylogenetic analysis of nuclear DNA sequences and organismic data recover distinct lineages, with the NWC being sister to Juniperus or Juniperus and the OWC.
 However, chloroplast sequences sometimes place both OWC and NWC with a common ancestor, possibly due to ancient hybridization.
-Other more obvious morphological differences support their separation, such as the presence of 3 to 5 cotyledons, as opposed to 2 in Old World species, glaucous seed coats, and monomorphic leaves on ultimate branch segments.
+Other more obvious morphological differences support their separation, such as the presence of 3 to 5 cotyledons in NWC, as opposed to 2 in Old World species, glaucous seed coats, and monomorphic leaves on ultimate branch segments.

 Analysis of phylogenetic relationships show that the species is placed within the Macrocarpa clade, which diverged from the Arizonica clade, both within Hesperocyparis.
 The two clades are separated biogeographically by the Transverse Ranges, which forms a barrier to any north–south migration of most species within these clades.

 Distribution

-The two native cypress forest stands are protected, within Point Lobos State Reserve and Del Monte Forest.
-The natural habitat is noted for its cool, moist summers, almost constantly bathed by sea fog.
+The two native cypress forest stands are protected, within Point Lobos State Natural Reserve and Del Monte Forest.
+The natural habitat is noted for its cool, moist summers, frequently enveloping the trees in sea fog.

 This species has been widely planted outside its native range, particularly along the coasts of California and Oregon.
 Its European distribution includes Great Britain (including the Isle of Man and the Channel Islands), France, Ireland, Greece, Italy and Portugal.
 In New Zealand, plantings have naturalized, finding conditions there more favorable than in its native range.
 It has also been grown experimentally as a timber crop in Kenya.

 The tree has been successfully planted in Sri Lanka, with a 130-year old specimen on view at the Hakgala Botanical Garden in Nuwara Eliya.

 Hesperocyparis macrocarpa is also grown in South Africa.
 For example, a copse has been planted to commemorate South African infantrymen who died in the Allied cause in Italy and North Africa during World War 2.
-As in California, the Cape trees are gnarled and wind-sculpted, and very beautiful.
+As in California, the Cape trees are gnarled and wind-sculpted.

+Monterey Cypress has been introduced to the Falkland Islands, where it exists in a small forest at Hill Cove and another at Carcass Island.